CHARA array: Discoveries

 On January 15, 2007, the diameter of an exoplanet, HD 189733 b, was measured directly, using CHARA.
 This was achieved by using the observed angular diameter of the star that the planet orbited, and the already known distance of the star from Earth, to get the diameter of the star.
 With this they could calculate the diameter of the exoplanet when comparing its size to the star when it passed in front of it.
 This was the first time the diameter of an exoplanet was directly measured, and returned a value slightly different than that obtained from indirect, more conventional methods.

-In 2013 CHARA was used to capture images showing the starspots on Zeta Andromedae, a star 181 light years away.
+In 2013, CHARA was used to capture images showing the starspots on Zeta Andromedae, a star 181 light-years away.
 This was the first time that images of starspots on stars other than the Sun were taken.

-CHARA directly observed binary stars, such as Beta Lyrae and Algol.
+CHARA has directly observed binary stars, such as Beta Lyrae and Algol.
 CHARA directly imaged multiple stars, such as Regulus, Rasalhague, Altair, Alderamin and Beta Cassiopeiae to measure the flattened shape of these rapidly rotating stars.
 Because the equator is further from the center of the star, it will appear cooler than the poles, an effect called gravity darkening.

 The CHARA array can also resolve the circumstellar disks around Be-stars and measure the disk precession variations.

 In 2022, the array was used to observe the disc of the hypergiant star RW Cephei during its ongoing dimming event.

 Events

 CHARA holds annual science meetings where recent advancements in science and technologies relevant to the array are discussed.
-The center also gives access to the array to the astronomical community using the National Optical Astronomy Observatory peer review system for around 50 nights per year.
+The center also gives access to the array to the astronomical community using the National Optical Astronomy Observatory peer-review system for around 50 nights per year.
 They also have periodic community workshops.